JefoGao/Resource_Case-Study/Case/README.md

 3. Gradient Boosted Machines (GBMs) can be used to solve both regression and classification problems.
 For instance, we can use GBMs to predict `Total_Price` for future transactions (regression) or classify transactions into different customer segments based on their characteristics (classification).

 Before using GLMs and GBMs, we will need to preprocess our data by applying the data transformations mentioned in Task 3, such as one-hot encoding, log transformation, and feature scaling.

+### **Sample Answer for Task 5: Propose predictive and forecasting modeling for the supermarket transaction history**

+To propose predictive and forecasting models for the supermarket transaction history, we can consider the following approaches:

+1. Time series forecasting: Using historical sales data, we can forecast future sales using techniques such as ARIMA, Exponential Smoothing, or Facebook's Prophet library.
+This will allow the supermarket to anticipate sales trends and prepare accordingly (e.g., inventory management, staffing).

+2. Customer segmentation: We can use clustering techniques such as K-Means or DBSCAN to identify different customer segments based on their transaction history.
+This will allow the supermarket to tailor marketing and promotional efforts for each segment, improving customer retention and engagement.

+3. Churn prediction: We can build a classification model using Gradient Boosted Machines (GBMs) or Logistic Regression to predict which customers are likely to churn (i.e., stop shopping at the supermarket).
+This information can be used to develop targeted retention strategies for at-risk customers.

+4. Product recommendation: We can implement a recommendation system using collaborative filtering or content-based filtering techniques to suggest products that customers are likely to purchase.
+This can help increase sales and improve the customer experience.

+### **Sample Answer for Task 6: Interpret the results**

+Based on the analysis and modeling performed in the previous tasks, we can draw the following conclusions:

+1. Certain product categories show higher sales, indicating a potential focus area for the supermarket to boost revenue.
+Similarly, identifying underperforming categories can help devise strategies to improve their sales.

+2. The weak negative correlation between `Loyalty_Member` and `Total_Price` suggests that loyalty members might be spending less per transaction.
+This could be an opportunity to introduce targeted promotions for loyalty members to encourage higher spending.

+3. The seasonality in sales highlights the importance of tailoring marketing and inventory management strategies to align with peak sales periods, ensuring adequate supply to meet demand.

+4. The predictive and forecasting models can provide valuable insights into future sales trends, customer segmentation, and churn prediction, which can be used to inform decision-making and optimize marketing, promotions, and inventory management efforts.

+Overall, the data analysis and modeling conducted in this case study have provided valuable insights into the supermarket's transaction history and customer behavior.
+These insights can be used to inform business strategies aimed at improving customer retention, identifying trends, and increasing profits.